-A further development is the fitting of a timedelay system to the electronic door-locking device.
+A further development is the fitting of a time-delay system to the electronic door-locking device.
 This delays the actual opening of an exit door for a variable period following operation of the panic bar or other exit device.
 Periods of between five and 60 seconds can be pre-set at the manufacturing stage or can be adjusted when fitted.
-These are not usually acceptable for use by members of the public, pupils or students.
-However, they may be acceptable in non-student areas for use by staff who are familiar with their operation and are suitably trained in their use.
+These are not usually acceptable for use by members of the public.
+However, they may be acceptable for use by staff who are familiar with their operation and are suitably trained in their use.